Chapter 412 — Additional Powers

 Election on Optional Plan

-Voters can put an optional government plan on the ballot by petition, and a majority vote adopts it.
+Voters can put the adoption of Optional Plan A or B on the ballot by petition, and a majority vote adopts the plan.
+Only …

 412.561